Delta 8 THC is a minor cannabinoid with similar effects as delta 9 THC — only milder, smoother, and with less anxious side effects.

 Both delta 8 and delta 9 THC are considered potent appetite-stimulants.
 However, delta 8 THC is considered the stronger of the two — increasing the feeding patterns of mice in one study by 22% .

-Delta 8 THC products can be made relatively cheaply from marijuana plants — but these products aren’t legal on a federal level in the United States and many other countries around the world.
+Delta 8 THC products can be made relatively cheaply from hemp plants — which makes them legal under federal law.

-The only way to sell these products “legally” is by making them from hemp plants.
 The problem is that hemp doesn’t have very much of this cannabinoid, so companies need to concentrate very large quantities of hemp to get it.
-Alternatively, chemicals can be used to convert delta 9 THC to delta 8 THC at a higher rate.
+Manufacturers need to use fairly harsh chemicals in order to convert CBD (cannabidiol) to delta 8 THC at an efficient rate.

-Manufacturers will start with a large batch of hemp flower, which is then put through an extraction process to remove all the cannabinoids and terpenes.
+Manufacturers will start with a large batch of hemp flowers, which is then put through an extraction process to remove all the cannabinoids and terpenes.

 From here, the extract is put through a process called thin-film distillation, which further separates the ingredients.
 Each cannabinoid fraction is kept and sold individually.
-CBD is the most abundant cannabinoid, which is used to make oils, capsules, tinctures, and more.
+CBD is the most abundant cannabinoid, which is used to make CBD oils, CBD capsules, and more.

 Throughout the extraction and concentration process, various chemical solvents were mixed in with the extract.
 These need to be removed before the concentrate is safe to use.

 Solvents have a lower evaporation point than cannabinoids.
-Removing these solvents involves gently heating the extract to allow them to evaporate on their own.
+Removing these solvents involves neutralizing the acids, and gently heating the extract to allow solvents to evaporate on their own.

 Most companies use a vacuum chamber to remove the solvents without adding any extra heat (which can damage the active ingredients).
 These chambers work by removing air from inside the chamber to create a vacuum of low pressure.